BernardoBarro/PI5-API-secretaria-back/README.md

 # API-secretaria-back

+The idea of ​​the project is to be a website to facilitate the management of the Rotaract Club secretary

 # Rodar
 Criar um banco chamado `secretariartc` no banco MySQL e adicionar o usuário e senha no arquivo application.yml